awsdocs/amazon-ec2-user-guide/doc_source/ebs-fast-snapshot-restore.md

 + `enabling` — A request was made to enable fast snapshot restore\.
 + `optimizing` — Fast snapshot restore is being enabled\.
 It takes 60 minutes per TiB to optimize a snapshot\.
 + `enabled` — Fast snapshot restore is enabled\.
-+ `disabling` — A request was made to disable fast snapshot restore or a request to enable fast snapshot restore failed\.
++ `disabling` — A request was made to disable fast snapshot restore, or a request to enable fast snapshot restore failed\.
 + `disabled` — Fast snapshot restore is disabled\.
 You can enable fast snapshot restore again as needed\.

 ## Volume creation credits<a name="volume-creation-credits"></a>

 The number of volumes that receive the full performance benefit of fast snapshot restore is determined by the volume creation credits for the snapshot\.
 There is one credit bucket per snapshot per Availability Zone\.
 Each volume that you create from a snapshot with fast snapshot restore enabled consumes one credit from the credit bucket\.

+When you enable fast snapshot restore for a snapshot that is shared with you, you get a separate credit bucket for the shared snapshot in your account\.
+If you create volumes from the shared snapshot, the credits are consumed from your credit bucket; they are not consumed from the snapshot owner's credit bucket\.

 The size of a credit bucket depends on the size of the snapshot, not the size of the volumes created from the snapshot\.
 The size of the credit bucket for each snapshot is calculated as follows: